-Never pop your nose piercing bump.
+Never pop your nose-piercing bump.
 Avoid popping even if there are pustules.
-Your popping can create more severe infection, affecting the overall health.
-If the itching is severe or if you can’t resist your popping habit, ask for remedy from your piercer.
+Your popping can create a more severe infection, affecting your overall health.
+If the itching is severe or if you can’t resist your popping habit, ask for a remedy from your piercer.

 How to Prevent Nose Piercing Infection?

 Cleaning the pierced site daily helps a lot to prevent infection.
 Use saline solution to clean the area thoroughly.
 You can make the saline solution yourself.
 Or, buy sterile saline solution from market.